frothkoetter/cdw/README.md

 EXECUTE optimize
 WHERE year = 1995;
 ```
-Note: this may need some time to finish ( 1-2 minutes or more depending on the workload)
+Note: this may need some time to finish.

 After running this, if you check your $snapshots table again, you will see a new replace operation:

-Removes Delete Files: The total-delete-files count for the table will drop from 4 back to 0.

-Purges Records: The total-records count will finally drop by those 45,202 rows.
-They are no longer just "masked"; they are physically gone from the new Parquet files.

-Consolidates Data: If 1995 was spread across many small files, Trino will merge them into fewer, larger, more efficient files.

 ```sql
 SELECT